anticodians/anticodians.github.io/_posts/2025-10-08-plethora-of-models.md

 The LISP/Scheme/Racket/malt code is extremely concise, and the structure of the code also directly reflects the structure of the program.
 But is this kind of poetry really the right way to impart knowledge?

-It does make me think of some of the great Sanskrit philosophers, such as Nagarjuna and Gangesa, who composed their works in extremely terse couplets (or *shloka*s).
+It does make me think of some of the great Sanskrit philosophers, such as [Nagarjuna](https://en.wikipedia.org/wiki/Nagarjuna) and [Gaṅgeśa](https://en.wikipedia.org/wiki/Ga%E1%B9%85ge%C5%9Ba), who composed their works in extremely terse couplets (or *shloka*s).
 The books are almost impossible to read (I've only tried in English translation!), and can only be understood through copious commentary on each highly compressed couplet.
 One theory is that these poems were used as University curricula.
 Philosophers would memorise their own poems, or those of their teachers, and recite them to students in class.
 Each *shloka* would be recited individually, and extensively discussed, as a way to explore the problem.
 To me, *The Little Learner* hearkens back to this mode of instruction.
 The code is gnomic and compressed, but it is also fantastically well structured and poetic.
 The two "voices" in the text discuss the code poetry, and unpack it for the reader.
 We, the Anticodians, discuss and unpack it further.
 The only missing piece is the memorisation... and I don't think any of use is up for that!